storj/storj/docs/design/link-sharing-service.md

 - It complicates the code.
 - It complicates deployment.
 - It decreases payout potential for storage node operators, reducing incentive.
-- The whitepaper already describes a mechanism to deal with hot objects.
+- Section 6.1 of the [whitepaper](https://storj.io/storjv3.pdf) already describes a mechanism to deal with hot objects.

 ## Implementation